How to find out your child's love language

 They might only say thank you once in a blue moon but another way to spot a child who speaks this language would be to notice when they like to join you in tasks – washing up or sweeping.

 Family therapist Virginia Satir famously said “We need four hugs a day for survival.
 We need eight hugs a day for maintenance.
-We need twelve hugs a day for growth.”.
-Now that might sound like a lot especially for older children but it might be worth upping your hug quota and seeing how it makes you feel.
+We need twelve hugs a day for growth.”
+Now that might sound like a lot especially for older children but it might be worth upping your hug quota and seeing the impact in your family.

-Even if you have a preference for one language - make sure you keep your ears open for what else might being being spoken around you.
+Be careful not to get stuck only speaking the language you like - keep your ears open for what else might being being spoken around you.